-Local Services Ads are designed to qualify your leads, making sure that the customer does live within your service area and that they are looking for a service that you provide.
+Local Service Ads are designed to qualify your leads, making sure that the customer lives within your service area and that they are looking for a service that you provide.

 According to Google, if you end up paying for a poor-fit lead, you can dispute the charge and Google will process your request within one week.

 They won’t always take your side here, but it’s definitely worth submitting a claim if there’s a problem with a lead—they reportedly cost between $5 and $130 apiece, depending on the industry.
 Mistakes left unattended will add up fast, so Local Services Ads do need to be monitored.

 - A text message or email from the customer (US only)